kroger/pyknon/docs/simplemusic.rst

 .. autofunction:: simplemusic.transposition

-    Transposes a set of notes by a number of half-steps.
+    Transpose a set of notes by a number of half-steps.
 Notes are limited to values 0 to 11.

 >>> notes = [0, 2, 4, 6, 8, 10]
 [0, 2, 4, 6, 8, 10]